learn-co-curriculum/dsc-implementing-recommender-systems/README.md

     4.505684958221031

 Not a particularly amazing model....
 As you can see, the model had an RMSE of about 4.5, meaning that it was off by roughly 4 points for each guess it made for ratings.
 Not horrendous when you consider we're working on a range of 20 points, but let's see if we can improve it.
-To begin with, let's try with a different similarity metric (pearson correlation) and evaluate our RMSE.
+To begin with, let's try with a different similarity metric (Pearson correlation) and evaluate our RMSE.

 ```python